skip to main content

 TEMPERATURE

-Keep indoors in a bright spot until outdoor temperatures remain above 45°F. Foliage can be damaged in below-freezing temperatures.
+Keep indoors in a bright spot until outdoor temperatures climb above 45°F. Foliage can be damaged in below-freezing temperatures.
+Thus, it’s best to try to overwinter your Rosebush indoors or at least try bending the canes down to the ground and covering them completely with mulch and soil.

 FOOD

-Feed every two weeks in the spring and summer with a balanced water-soluble fertilizer.
+Feed your Roses monthly in the spring and summer with a balanced water-soluble fertilizer.
 For maximum flowering, use a bloom-boosting fertilizer that is high in phosphorus.

 TOXICITY